ariga/terraform-provider-atlas/docs/data-sources/schema.md

 ### Optional

 - `cloud` (Block, Optional) (see [below for nested schema](#nestedblock--cloud))
+- `config` (String) Custom Atlas configuration.
 - `dev_url` (String, Sensitive) The url of the dev-db see https://atlasgo.io/cli/url
+- `env_name` (String) The name of the environment to be picked from the Atlas configuration.
+Default: tf
-- `variables` (Map of String) The map of variables used in the HCL.
+- `variables` (Map of String) The map of variables used in the Atlas configuration

 ### Read-Only